kubernetes/enhancements/keps/sig-node/4438-container-restart-termination/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+The alternative would be to introduce KEP-753 with the restart during Pod termination feature.
+However, this would have required a significant refactoring of the kubelet and the Pod lifecycle, which would introduce a risk of disruption to users.
+This is why we decided to introduce a separate feature gate for the sidecar containers feature.

 ## Infrastructure Needed (Optional)